Spend less time learning theory and more time putting Montessori into practice at home!

 How do the videos look like?

-- Each video gives you all the information you need about that specific topic
+- Each video gives you all the information you need about a specific topic.

-- The videos are released 2 per each week so that you aren’t overwhelmed at once with a whole load of information.
+- We will guide you through two videos each week so that you aren’t overwhelmed at once with a whole load of information.

 - Once the videos are released, your access is unlimited, so you can go at your own pace.